Coastal erosion

 Coastal erosion is the loss or displacement of land, or the long-term removal of sediment and rocks along the coastline due to the action of waves, currents, tides, wind-driven water, waterborne ice, or other impacts of storms.
 The landward retreat of the shoreline can be measured and described over a temporal scale of tides, seasons, and other short-term cyclic processes.
 Coastal erosion may be caused by hydraulic action, abrasion, impact and corrosion by wind and water, and other forces, natural or unnatural.

 On non-rocky coasts, coastal erosion results in rock formations in areas where the coastline contains rock layers or fracture zones with varying resistance to erosion.
 Softer areas become eroded much faster than harder ones, which typically result in landforms such as tunnels, bridges, columns, and pillars.
 Over time the coast generally evens out.
 The softer areas fill up with sediment eroded from hard areas, and rock formations are eroded away.
 Also erosion commonly happens in areas where there are strong winds, loose sand, and soft rocks.
 The blowing of millions of sharp sand grains creates a sandblasting effect.
 This effect helps to erode, smooth and polish rocks.
 The definition of erosion is grinding and wearing away of rock surfaces through the mechanical action of other rock or sand particles.

 According to the IPCC, sea level rise caused by climate change will increase coastal erosion worldwide, significantly changing the coasts and low-lying coastal areas.

-Coastal processes
+Mechanisms

 Hydraulic action

-Hydraulic action occurs when waves striking a cliff face compress air in cracks on the cliff face.
+Hydraulic action occurs due to the physical weathering and mechanical response when waves strike a cliff face thus compressing air in cracks on the cliff face.
 This exerts pressure on the surrounding rock, and can progressively splinter and remove pieces.
 Over time, the cracks can grow, sometimes forming a cave.
 The splinters fall to the sea bed where they are subjected to further wave action.